 Finally, Secretary Mayorkas's deceit continues unfolding with his newly announced system for pre-registering aliens for mass entry and release into the U.S. He has instructed illegal aliens to use the CBP One app to apply for an appointment at a port of entry, where they will then be paroled or released as asylum applicants into the country.
 These programs are unlawful for the reasons set forth above, but Secretary Mayorkas is using this process to make it appear that the number of illegal aliens encountered at the border is decreasing.
 The DHS has already pointed to the "dramatic drop" in Venezuelans that the CBP's Border Patrol has seen since announcing the Venezuela parole program in October 2022.
 Furthermore, with a week remaining in January 2023, Secretary Mayorkas began pointing to lower January border encounter numbers to claim falsely that his new border "enforcement measures" are working.

-Secretary Mayorkas will repeat this deceitful statement when all of the January 2023 Southwest Land Border Encounters are published.
-What the Secretary is doing, however, is shifting these tens of thousands of illegal aliens each month to the CBP's Office of Field Operations at the ports of entry.
-Congress and the American people should not let Secretary Mayor-kas claim "victory" in decreasing crossings between the ports of entry when his refusal to secure the border or enforce U.S. immigration laws renders the entire border as one big, wide-open "port of entry."
+1992 the Secretary is doing, however, is shifting these tens of thousands of illegal aliens each month to the CBP's Office of Field Operations at the ports of entry.194 Congress and the American people should not let Secretary Mayorkas claim "victory" in decreasing crossings between the ports of entry when his refusal to secure the border or enforce U.S. immigration laws renders the entire border as one big, wide-open "port of entry."